somenabzofturtles/PocketMine-Plugins/README.md

 SOFTWARE.
 ```

-A collection of Gamecrafter's plugins for PocketMine-MP.
+A collection of my plugins for PocketMine-MP.
 Please note that not all the plugins here may be
 released on the PocketMine plugin repository.
 If you want to help out, please take a look at `CONTRIBUTING.md` before doing
 so.
+All plugins in this repository are licensed under The MIT License.

 ###Plugins:
 |Name|Version|Submitted|